pingcap/docs/dashboard/dashboard-slow-query.md

 You can use one of the following two methods to access the slow query page:

-* After logging into TiDB Dashboard, click **Slow Queries** on the left navigation bar:
+* After logging into TiDB Dashboard, click **Slow Queries** on the left navigation menu:

 ![Access slow query page](/media/dashboard/dashboard-slow-queries-access.png)